This page provides information on the Fire rollout in the Rendering Volumetric Options dialog.

 The smoke illumination caused by the Simulator's own fire can be controlled with the Self Shadowing option.
 If enabled, the smoke will obstruct the path of light from the fire, creating a much more realistic look but decreasing rendering performance.
-To gain back the rendering speed, set Self Shadowing to Grid-based and use the Light Grid Resolution (%) parameter to reduce the resolution of the light grid.
+To gain back the rendering speed, set Self Shadowing to Grid-based and decrease the Light Grid Resolution (%) parameter to reduce the number of generated lights.

 If Create Fire Lights is enabled when rendering using GI, additional light sources will still be created by the fire at render time.
-You should disable Emit Light if you want to let the GI naturally illuminate the scene.
+You should disable Create Fire Lights if you want to let the GI naturally illuminate the scene.

 Using Generate GI and Receive GI options from the V-Ray Object Properties will be ignored while Create Fire Lights is enabled.